guille/download_tv/README.md

-# daily-shows
+# download_tv

 [![Build Status](https://travis-ci.org/guille/daily-shows.svg?branch=master)](https://travis-ci.org/guille/daily-shows)

-daily-shows is a Ruby command line application that automatically downloads the new episodes from the shows you follow.
+download_tv is a Ruby command line application that automatically downloads the new episodes from the shows you follow.
 It grabs the list of shows from your MyEpisodes account.

 ### Installation